Xue-die/LOGIC/README.md

 ## 🚀 Quick Start Guide

-Follow these steps to get A.D.A running on your system.
+Follow these steps to get L.O.G.I.C. running on your system.

 ### Step 1: Install Miniconda